Dollar falls broadly; commodity currencies stand tall

 In the cryptocurrency market, bitcoin came under renewed pressure, tumbling by as much as 10.8 percent on the Luxembourg-based Bitstamp exchange.

-The dollar’s index against a basket of six major currencies slipped to as low as 92.734 .DXY, its weakest level in almost four weeks.
+The dollar’s index against a basket of six major currencies slipped to as low as 92.734, its weakest level in almost four weeks.

 The index has dropped more than 9 percent this year, putting it on track for its biggest annual slide since 2003.